What is Acupuncture?

 How was acupuncture developed?

 According to legend, acupuncture points were discovered thousands of years ago because war.
 The legend holds that a Chinese soldier suffering with a stiff shoulder was cured after a battle in which he was struck by an arrow in the leg.
 Although the warrior's leg was obviously injured, he noticed that his shoulder was no longer stiff or sore.
 After an examination, his doctor could not understand how an arrow in the leg could cure a stiff shoulder.
 When another patient came to the doctor complaining of a painful shoulder, the doctor cautiously jabbed him in the leg in the precise spot the soldier had been hit with the arrow.
 The the second man's shoulder become pain-free as well.
 You can imagine, the doctor became famous far and wide for his miraculous shoulder pain treatments.
 Over the subsequent years, doctors began to experiment with other points on the body that had similar pain-relieiving effects - and also developed much smaller, and less intimidating tools (needles made of bamboo, stone, bone, and eventually metal) to treat their patients.

 Speaking of needles, acupuncture hurts, right?

 No, it really doesn't.
 Acupuncture needles are a lot smaller than the hypodermic needles your MD uses.
 Because they neither draw fluid out, nor push fluid in (like a hypodermic needle), they are not hollow, and therefore are incredibly fine - generally no more (and, in same cases, less) than the diameter of a human hair.
 Often, patients do not even feel the needle at all, and if they do, the sensation is minimal.
 Sensations felt usually fade very quickly.
-It is not uncommon to feel the sensation of Qi, which is generally described as an achy, or heavy sensation.
+It is not uncommon to feel the sensation of Qi (referred to as deqi), which is generally described as an achy, tingling, or heavy sensation.
 This just means the treatment is working!